 - Reach the 50K customers and inform them

-- Use that as opportunity to extend their contract
+- Use that as an opportunity to extend their contract

 - Oh yeah and our internal Salesforce team and Project team has no resources available for the moment

-I designed a self service portal on Force.com integrating with our ERP to show our customers their current services, the missing services, introduced them to the new law and made use of the opportunity to sell them those missing services for a bargain and/or extend their contract.
-Hiring an external implementation partner to build it and making use of Salesforce Marketing Cloud, Nintex Document Generation and Docusign this could all happen with just sending a bulk emailing to our existing customers, and behind the scenes everything was created in Salesforce.
-The contact was updated, the opportunity with products and new services logged, signed contract was captured and activated and a case was created to our back office to handle the order.
+I designed a self-service portal on Force.com integrating with our ERP to show our customers their current services, the missing services, introduced them to the new law and made use of the opportunity to sell them those missing services for a bargain and/or extend their contract.
+Hiring an external implementation partner to build it and making use of Salesforce Marketing Cloud, Nintex Document Generation, and Docusign this could all happen with just sending a bulk emailing to our existing customers, and behind the scenes, everything was created in Salesforce.
+The contact was updated, the opportunity with products and new services logged, the signed contract was captured and activated and a case was created to our back office to handle the order.
 This project was a huge success!
 Such a success, that they presented it at Dreamforce in 2012.
-Shortly after I was asked to join the internal Salesforce Change Team and become an fulltime Salesforce Business Consultant & Admin.
+Shortly after I was asked to join the internal Salesforce Change Team and become a fulltime Salesforce Business Consultant & Admin.